CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

    ![](./media/costopt-22.png)

 21. By clicking on Start button, it will take you to the Jobs page.
-In the **Output** section you can monitor the execution of the script.
+In the **Output** section, you can monitor the execution of the script.
 Keep on refreshing until it shows status of both the VMs as **succeeded**.

    ![](./media/costopt-23.png)